imnoStoto/access-ctrl-data-int/README.md

 - audits access-control record integrity (mock users, badges, access groups)
 - flags common least-privilege and lifecycle violations (inactive users retaining access, orphan badge assignments)
 - models runbook-driven operational workflows (documentation-first)

-## What this project is NOT
-- No integration with live systems
-- No vendor API usage
-- No configuration changes to any production environment
-- No security “bypass” content (this is strictly operational validation)

 ## Repository structure
 <pre>